 - Dissolution of the GmbH or UG can be determined on an individual basis

-- Establishing the company with half the share capital (€12,500) is possible
+- Incorporating the company with half the share capital (€12,500) is possible

 If you create your own articles of association yourself, note the obligatory components according to § 3 GmbhG: